Barry Allen: DC Rebirth

-Barry meets Hunter Zolomon again, and watches as Hunter sacrifices himself to heal the Force Barriers.
+Barry meets Zolomon again, and watches as Zolomon sacrifices himself to heal the Force barriers.
 Barry Allen is forced to recruit Eobard Thawne and Godspeed in his help against a villain name Paradox by traveling back in time to the place where Eobard murdered his mother.
 Eobard and Godspeed help Barry defeat Paradox, but Eobard kills Godspeed and escapes.
-Eobard Thawne takes over Barry's body, but Barry manages to free himself with the help of Jesse Chambers and Max Mercury while meeting Inertia (a clone of Bart Allen) in the Speed Force for the first time.
+Eobard Thawne takes over Barry's body, but Barry manages to free himself with the help of Jesse Chambers and Max Mercury while meeting Inertia in the Speed Force for the first time.

 During the climactic battle, Barry is enraged that Eobard Thawne subliminally caused Wally West to murder people in the Sanctuary.
 Barry decides to forgive Eobard to untether him from the timeline.
-When Eobard rushes at him, Barry vibrates through the attack, and transfers some of his Speed Force into Eobard Thawne, effectively reverting Eobard back to normal.
+When Eobard rushes at him, Barry vibrates through the attack, and transfers some of his Speed Force into Eobard, effectively reverting Eobard back to normal.
 After the battle, Barry cleans up the neighborhood and meets one of Eobard's ancestors Macy, but decides to do nothing and tells Iris he will try to find Wally.
 In "Dark Nights: Death Metal", Barry and Wally reconcile with each other while fighting off The Batman Who Laughs' army to reach Metron's chair.